 NEARBY THOMASTON & LYMAN MORSE

 Seven miles up the river is Thomaston.
 The river is pretty to cruise up, especially with a southerly or westerly wind.
-The town is often overlooked, but with its proximity to Owls Head Airport, an excellent small grocery store, a couple of restaurants (Thomaston Cafe, The Block Saloon), and a bank, this is a great place if the weather and fog limit your choices.
+The town is often overlooked, but with its proximity to Owls Head Airport, an excellent small grocery store, a few restaurants (Thomaston Cafe, The Block Saloon, Station 118), and a bank, this is a great place if the weather and fog limit your choices.
 Thomaston has a fascinating history with lime deposits and extensive boatbuilding dating back to the 1800s.
 Thomaston Historical Museum is well worth a look, as is the Knox Mansion — both worth the easy walk.
 General Henry Knox was an important figure in the country’s beginning, working closely with General George Washington.
 Henry Knox is arguably the least known and most under-appreciated of our nation’s early military leaders.
 He was involved in practically every major battle in the northern campaigns of the American Revolution and was instrumental in creating the United States Army after the War.

 The town has perhaps one of the better examples of federal architecture on the coast alongside Newburyport, Massachusetts.
 It’s a great town to walk around and see how these well-constructed houses have lasted over the years with their exemplary granite basements.
 Look for “Museum on the Street” signs that give the history of many homes – most built in the first half of the 19th century.